Guard rail

-Guard rail, guardrails, or protective guarding, in general, are a boundary feature and may be a means to prevent or deter access to dangerous or off-limits areas while allowing light and visibility in a greater way than a fence.
+Guard rails, guardrails, railings or protective guarding, in general, are a boundary feature and may be a means to prevent or deter access to dangerous or off-limits areas while allowing light and visibility in a greater way than a fence.
 Common shapes are flat, rounded edge, and tubular in horizontal railings, whereas tetraform spear-headed or ball-finialled are most common in vertical railings around homes.
+Inside the home, at the edge of stairs or balconies, they are called balustrades, especially when of a more elaborate design.
 Park and garden railings commonly in metalworking feature swirls, leaves, plate metal areas and/or motifs particularly on and beside gates.

 High security railings (particularly if in flat metal then a type of palisade) may instead feature jagged points and most metals are well-suited to anti-climb paint.

 A handrail is less restrictive on its own than a guard rail and provides support.

-Guardrails also apply in a technology context.

 Public safety

 Many public spaces are fitted with guard rails as a means of protection against accidental falls.
 Any abrupt change in elevation where the higher portion is accessible makes a fall possible.
 Due to this responsibility and liability, rails are placed to protect people using the premises.
 Guardrails in the US are generally required by code where there is a drop of 30 in or more.

 Examples of this are both architectural and environmental.
 Environmental guard rails are placed along hiking trails where adjacent terrain is steep.
 Railings may also be located at scenic overlooks.